About Refractive Surgery

 After your refractive surgery, you will be required to come back for a few or several follow-up appointments, depending on your procedure and specific corneal condition.
 Your first follow-up will be the next day after your procedure, and the rest will continue for a few months to ensure that your eyes are healing properly.
 These visits are usually quite quick and involve vision exams as well.
 Every patient is different; many notice improved vision immediately or the next day, and others experience some blurriness or fogginess a little longer.
 No matter how well or how quickly your vision improves, it is vital that you attend your follow-up appointments so our experts can ensure your quickest and fullest recovery.

 Refractive Error Repair

 Though refractive eye surgery can often provide life-changing benefits, we do understand that it can be intimidating to consider.
 If you are interested in refractive surgery, schedule a consultation with one of Koch Eye Associates' ophthalmologists to learn about its advantages and safety.
-We are a team of experienced, skilled experts who want to improve your quality of life through improving your vision.
+We are a team of experienced, skilled experts in a state of the art facility, who want to improve your quality of life through improving your vision.